hci-lab-um/heuristics-for-test-tool-design/README.md

 If you use these heuristics please cite our work:

-*Evans, I., Nordstrom, K., Porter, C., & Micallef, M. (2025).
+*Evans, I., Nordström, K., Porter, C., & Micallef, M. (2025).
 Heuristics-for-test-tool-design (Version 2.0) [Computer software]. https://github.com/hci-lab-um/heuristics-for-test-tool-design*

 Note: use the "Cite this repository" function for more options (e.g. bibtex).